Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/cyberyolk-writeups.md

 $$p^e \equiv \frac{c2 +c3}{2} \text{ (mod n)}$$

-Now we have a multiple of p and and get p with gcd.
+Now we have a multiple of p and can get p with gcd.

 ```python
 from Crypto.Util.number import long_to_bytes